 Getting to Tuscany (including Florence)

 Getting to Venice

-For most holidays in Tuscany and Umbria, you’re best off hiring a car.
+BY CAR: For Tuscany and Umbria, you’re best off hiring a car.
 Most of the best hotels and guesthouses are in the countryside and taxis are quite pricey.
-There are car hire offices at all international airports, and also in larger towns (Florence, Siena, Perugia, Pisa, Assisi etc).
 See our car rental recommendations.
+For cities such as Rome, Florence, Venice or Naples, you don't need a car.

 Citizens of EU countries, USA, Canada, Australia and New Zealand who hold valid passports do not require a visa to visit Italy for periods of less than 90 days.

 No vaccinations are required.
 EU citizens are entitled to reciprocal state medical care in Italy (take a recently-stamped E111 form), but additional medical insurance is strongly recommended.
 There are good, English-speaking private doctors and dentists throughout Italy.
 In a medical emergency, dial 118.